smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_smithery_cli/README.md

 # TypeScript MCP Server with Smithery CLI

-A simple Typescript MCP server built using the official [MCP Typescript SDK](https://github.com/modelcontextprotocol/typescript-sdk) and [@smithery/cli](https://github.com/smithery-ai/cli).
-This example demonstrates how you can host streamable HTTP servers on Smithery.
+A simple Typescript MCP server built using the official [MCP Typescript SDK](https://github.com/modelcontextprotocol/typescript-sdk) and [smithery/cli](https://github.com/smithery-ai/cli).
+This example demonstrates how you can host streamable HTTP servers on Smithery using smithery/cli, with STDIO support for backwards compatibility.

 ## Features: